-In April 2020, Ahpra and National Boards established a short-term pandemic response sub-register for up to 12 months (or less if the pandemic subsides) to help with fast tracking the return to the workforce of experienced and qualified health practitioners.
+A temporary pandemic response sub-register was established for up to 12 months in April 2020 (the 2020 sub-register) to help fast track the return to the workforce of experienced and qualified health practitioners.

-We expect individuals to tell us under section 130 of the National Law, within seven days of becoming aware of a relevant event or change in status in relation to the events outline in the NOCE-00 form.
+We expect practitioners on both sub-registers to tell us under section 130 of the National Law, within seven days of becoming aware of a relevant event or change in status in relation to the events outlined in the NOCE-00 form.

 As of 22 December 2021, there are 23,307 medical practitioners, nurses, midwives, pharmacists and Aboriginal and Torres Strait Islander Health Practitioners on the 2020 pandemic response sub-register.

 As of 22 December 2021, there are 20,860 dental practitioners, diagnostic radiographers, medical practitioners, midwives, nurses, occupational therapists, optometrists, pharmacists, physiotherapists, podiatrists, psychologists and Aboriginal and Torres Strait Islander Health Practitioners on the 2021 pandemic response sub-register.